 - 2 1/2 pounds white cane sugar

-- 3 ounces (6 tablespoons) freshly squeezed lemon juice, strained
+- 3 ounces (6 tablespoons) fresh lemon juice, strained

 - Very finely grated zest of 1/2 an orange, orange part only, not the underlying bitter white pith

-- 1/2 ounce (1 tablespoon) freshly squeezed orange juice, strained
+- 1/2 ounce (1 tablespoon) fresh orange juice, strained

 - 1. Place a saucer with five metal teaspoons in a flat place in your freezer for testing the jam later.